All Episodes

 There ain't no such thing as a free lunch.

-You know, the government takes a dollar and gives it to somebody, as Arthur just said, you have to take it away from someone else.
+You know, if the government takes a dollar and gives it to somebody, as Arthur just said, you have to take it away from someone else.

-Milton Friedman used to talk about you know, stopping hundred dollar bills and uh helicopters and dropping them over cities, and somehow people would think that that was a stimulus.
+Milton Friedman used to talk about stuffing $100 bills into helicopters and dropping them over cities.

-We need we need a real stimulus.
+We need a real stimulus.

-It doesn't matter how many of these trillions of dollars of bills uh that they uh they pass, it doesn't matter how many trillions of dollars the Fed prints, if the economy isn't working, is if it if it isn't functioning, if it isn't producing goods and services, it's not going to matter.
+If the economy isn't working, if it isn't functioning, if it isn't producing goods and services, it's not going to matter.

 Yeah.